 Relationship to Other California AI Laws

-AB 2013 is one of several California AI transparency laws in effect from 2026.
+AB 2013 is one of several California AI laws now in effect.
 It operates alongside:

-- AB 2602 — which addresses AI's use of likeness in digital performances
+- AB 2602 — addresses AI use of a performer's digital likeness

-- AB 1836 — which restricts use of deceased individuals' digital likeness
+- AB 1836 — restricts use of deceased individuals' digital likeness

 Compliance Steps